International Travel Risks

 Cornell University is now a member of the Association for Safe International Road Travel (ASIRT) Education Abroad Program.
 ASIRT's mission is to save lives and minimize crash-related injuries by assisting travelers to manage road risks and inspiring the world to take actions to improve road safety.
 Look here for access to member-only benefits such as international Road Travel Reports, Safety Checklists and other resources.

-As of March 18, 2011, FrontierMEDEX (formerly MEDEX Global Solutions) is Cornell’s vendor for international emergency services, a free insurance program available to members of the Cornell community traveling abroad on university business.
+As of March 18, 2011, UHC Global Assistance (formerly FrontierMEDEX) is Cornell’s vendor for international emergency services, a free insurance program available to members of the Cornell community traveling abroad on university business.

 - Provide coverage for medically necessary care (NOT just emergency care) while abroad